cardillan/mindcode/doc/syntax/REMOTE-CALLS.markdown

 ```

 > [!NOTE]
 > A module containing remote functions can be also imported locally, through plain `require`.
-In this case, the remote variables are accessible locally, and the remote functions cannot be called.
+In this case, the remote variables are accessible locally.

 The required file (in this example stored in `library.mnd` file) must be a module, and the compiled code of this module must be stored in processor `processor1`.
 The processor can be specified using a linked block name, a parameter, or a global variable.
 Using variables in the `remote` clause allows [dynamic binding](#dynamic-binding) of remote processors.